How Much Does Boat & RV Storage Cost?

 Storage Type

 The biggest cost factor.
-Outdoor lots cost 40–60% less than enclosed buildings.
+Outdoor lots cost 40 to 60% less than enclosed buildings.
 Climate-controlled units are the premium tier.

 Vehicle Size